WSU-Carbon-Lab/Device-Computer/README.md

 do not dare touch the code.
 It is very fragile and will break if you look at it wrong.
 It was compiled in a very specific way, using a very specific version of visual studio, and a very specific version of the .NET framework.
 If you need to change the code, you will need to recompile.
-INSERT WIKI
+For more information on how to do this, or on things to change, check out the [wiki](https://github.com/WSU-Carbon-Lab/Device-Computer/wiki/Recompiling-the-Mono-Drivers)

 Igor runs this code by running a script that is located in the bin of the `IgorMonoControl` directory.
 Igor cannot run executables, but can run scripts.